olivierdagenais/olivierdagenais.github.io/swe-book.md

 - resource constraints
 - failure management, such as automatically detecting & disabling flaky tests and creating work items to address them

 #### Hermetic Testing

+> Hermetic tests: tests run against a test environment (i.e., application servers and resources) that is entirely self-contained (i.e., no external dependencies like production backends).

+> Hermetic tests have two important properties: greater determinism (i.e., stability) and isolation.

+> Record/replay systems record live backend responses, cache them, and replay them in a hermetic test environment.

+>  hermetic backends can also be more expensive because they use more resources and are slower to set up.
+Many teams use combinations of hermetic and live backends in their test environments.

 ### CI at Google

+> We run a massive continuous build, called the Test Automation Platform (TAP), of our entire codebase.

+Features of TAP:
+1. Presubmit optimization
+    1. Teams identify a "fast" subset of their tests that is going to run on presubmit.
+    2. "Larger and slower tests" will execute after a change has been submitted, likely in batches of changes.
+    3. Teams have a "build cop" whose priority is to fix broken builds, preferably by rolling back a breaking change.
+2. Culprit finding
+    1. Batches of changes where one or more tests failed are automatically split up (divide and conquer binary search).
+    2. Humans can also perform binary search, aided by tools.
+3. Failure management
+    1. TAP can automatically roll back changes.
+4. Resource constraints
+    1. A global dependency graph is used to optimize which tests are run based on downstream dependencies.
+    2. TAP will prioritize test runs with fewer number of tests (smaller blast radius), so contibutors are rewarded for smaller changes with faster results.

 #### CI Case Study: Google Takeout